forrtproject/forrtproject.github.io/content/resources/resources.md

   css_class: ""
 ---

 There are almost 900 resources submitted so far in our database .
 If you notice there is an educational resource, research article or pedagogical tool missing in our database, please consider adding it [below in our on submission form](/resources/#form) or directly into [a separate g-forms](https://docs.google.com/forms/d/e/1FAIpQLSfPceN5opEeauCBSvapoB-ADpH0IoT24XOLfQGaVEF0EJGFOA/viewform).
-These resources were crowdsourced by our community and, more recently, we increased our databased in over 60% due to a partnership with the [Open Science Knowledge Base](https://www.cos.io/communities/stem-education-hub), a Center for Open Science educational initiative, who graciously chose FORRT to host their curated Open Science resources.
+These resources were crowdsourced by our community and, more recently, our database was increased by over 60% due to a partnership with the [Open Science Knowledge Base](https://www.cos.io/communities/stem-education-hub), a Center for Open Science educational initiative, who graciously chose FORRT to host their curated Open Science resources.
 Learn more about it FORRT's and OSKB's partnership [here](link COS blog).

 ***